Model Context Protocol (MCP) Quick Start Guide

 ```

-First, we will write our `MCPClient` class.
+First, let's write our `MCPClient` class.

 ```python